 Your best bet for a reasonably priced tuk-tuk is to head outside of the main tourist areas, and to haggle alone – if the driver sees that you are in a group, they might try to charge you per person.

-While not always cheap, tuk-tuks are a fun way to see cities such as Bangkok.
+While not always cheap, tuk-tuks are a fun way to explore and see cities such as Bangkok.
 However, if you need to travel beyond a couple of miles, you’re best off jumping in a standard taxi.

 To drive a taxi in the UK, you’ll need to take out specialist taxi insurance to meet your legal obligations as a road user as ordinary car insurance won’t be valid.